Far Cry New Dawn

 Far Cry New Dawn is a 2019 first-person shooter video game developed by Ubisoft Montreal and published by Ubisoft.
 It is a spin-off and sequel to Far Cry 5, and the eleventh overall installment in the Far Cry series.
-Set seventeen years after one of the endings of Far Cry 5 which saw the fictional Hope County, Montana being devastated by a nuclear exchange known as "the Collapse", the game follows a group of survivors as they attempt to rebuild their community and defeat a gang of vicious bandits.
-Players assume the role of an unnamed security captain who, like Far Cry 5's deputy sheriff, is silent and highly customizable.
-New Dawn features most of the pre-existing gameplay elements of the series, including a large open world, capturing of outposts, and AI or co-op companions; it also introduces several elements from RPG gameplay, such as an upgradeable home base and increased reliance on crafting from limited supplies.
+Set seventeen years after one of the possible endings of Far Cry 5, which saw the fictional Hope County, Montana, being devastated by a nuclear exchange known as "the Collapse", the game follows a group of survivors as they attempt to rebuild their community and defeat a gang of vicious bandits.
+Players assume the role of an unnamed security captain who, like Far Cry 5s deputy sheriff, is silent and highly customizable.

+Far Cry New Dawn retains most of the series' gameplay elements, including a large open world modeled after Far Cry 5s map, AI or co-op companions, and the capturing of enemy outposts.
+It also introduces several elements from the role-playing genre, such as an upgradeable home base and increased reliance on crafting items from limited supplies.

-Far Cry New Dawn was released worldwide for PlayStation 4, Windows, and Xbox One on February 15, 2019.
-It received generally mixed reviews, with praise for the gameplay, and criticism for its narrative and similarities to Far Cry 5.
-The game's sales were lower than both Far Cry 5 and Far Cry Primal.
+The game was released worldwide for the PlayStation 4, Windows, and Xbox One on February 15, 2019.
+It received generally mixed reviews, with praise for its gameplay and criticism for its narrative and similarities to Far Cry 5, and had lower sales than both Far Cry 5 and Far Cry Primal.